 11 “They triumphed over him by the blood of the Lamb and by the word of their testimony; they did not love their lives so much as to shrink from death.”
 Revelation 12:11

 We are commanded to love others the way He does, meaning with patience, kindness, without envy, without being boastful or prideful.
 We show our love by putting others needs first, and without getting easily angered.
 And like Jesus’ great loving-kindness in forgiving us and not counting our wrongs against us, likewise; we too are to show forgiveness to one another without keeping a record of how they have wronged us.

 “Love is patient, love is kind.
 It does not envy, it does not boast, it is not proud.
-5 It does not dishonor others, it is not self-seeking, it is not easily angered, it keeps no record of wrongs.”
-I Corinthians 13:4-5.
+5 It does not dishonor others, it is not self-seeking, it is not easily angered, it keeps no record of wrongs.
+6 Love does not delight in evil but rejoices with the truth.
+7 It always protects, always trusts, always hopes, always perseveres.8 Love never fails…” I Corinthians 13:4-8.

 As we celebrate Valentine’s Day may our hearts and minds be renewed in Christ, to love others as He loves us.
-My this post encourage and bless you in your walk with Christ!
+May this post encourage and bless you in your walk with Christ!